 The police arrested my husband and beat him up.
 I too was taken to the police station.
 We had to write a letter stating we wouldn’t contact each other again and only after that, Jaggesh was released.
 My father had me transferred to a school in Chennai and I had to move immediately.

 I had to stay in Chennai for a year.
 There was no contact with my husband during that period.
 I was not even sure what he was doing and whether he was still in love with me.
+People thought this would be the end of the Jaggesh love story.
 As for me, I was sure about him and had no doubts that we could reunite after I turned 18, so I just continued with my daily activities.

 After a year, when I went back to Bangalore, I saw Jaggesh at the end of the street.
 I didn’t know how to react, but he just glanced at me, turned and left.
 I was very depressed, because I thought he had moved on and no longer liked me.
 As I sat crying in my room, a boy threw a piece of paper on the road.
 Puzzled, I went and picked it up.
 As I opened it, I realised it was a letter from Jaggesh.
 He had written about every event that had taken place since our marriage.